Ross Atkins (baseball): Toronto Blue Jays

 On April 7, 2021, the Blue Jays organization announced they had signed Atkins to a five-year contract extension, through the end of the 2026 season.
 In 2022, the Blue Jays finished with a record of 92-70 and made the playoffs but were eliminated in the wild-card round by the Seattle Mariners.
 Mid-way through the season, Montoyo was fired as manager and replaced by John Schneider.
 In the off-season, Atkins made a series of moves, including signing Brandon Belt, Kevin Kiermaier and notably trading catching prospect Gabriel Moreno and Lourdes Gurriel Jr. to the Arizona Diamondbacks for Daulton Varsho.
 The team ended the 2023 season with a record of 89-73 and suffered a second straight wild-card round sweep, this time at the hands of the Minnesota Twins.
 During the off-season, prized free agent Shohei Ohtani reportedly met with the Blue Jays at their Spring Training complex as one of the final teams he considered choosing; ultimately he signed a record 10-year 700 million dollar deal with the Los Angeles Dodgers.
 The primary additions ended up being the signing of Isiah Kiner-Falefa and re-signing of Kiermaier.

 In the midst of a disappointing 2024 campaign, Atkins traded away a number of players on the roster before the July 30 trade deadline, including Kiner-Falefa, Kiermaier, Yimi García, Nate Pearson, Danny Jansen, Justin Turner, Yusei Kikuchi and Trevor Richards.
 14 new players were brought in, primarily prospects from other organizations.

 In 2025, the Blue Jays went from worst to first, going 94-68 and winning the AL East.
 Major trade deadline acquisitions included Shane Bieber and Seranthony Dominguez while rookie call-up Trey Yesavage shined in the playoffs.
 The Blue Jays defeated the New York Yankees in four games in the American League Division Series, and the Seattle Mariners in seven games in the American League Championship Series to win the AL pennant, their first since 1993.
 They ultimately fell to the Los Angeles Dodgers in the World Series in seven games.

+On March 23, 2026, the Blue Jays announced that Atkins had agreed to a contract extension that runs through the 2031 season.